RiFactor/mosh-react-18-app/Notes/notes.md

 called after each render: local storage, DOm ele,ent, server anything that is impure - affects the DOM

+### Effect Dependencies

 Second argument of useEffect - Dependency Array:

 - No dependency array - will execute useEffect after every render (infinite loop if updating state)
-- [] React will only execute the useEffect hook once after the first render - never again
+- [] React will only execute the useEffect hook once after the component's first render - never again
 - [props, state var] will run everytime these change

+### Effect Clean Up

+Optionally return a function to clean up:

+- Fn passed in Effect can optionally return fn for cleaning up
+- undo what effect was doing
+  connect --> disconnect
+  show modal --> hide modal
+  fetching server data --> abort fetch / ignore result

 </details>